 remembering our roots

 We humans are awesome and magnificent beings.
 We have great stores of love and compassion, creativity and intellect, that we use to make the world a better place.
-We draw on these gifts when we take care of our families and other people in our communities and when we care for the the earth in which we are rooted.
+We draw on these gifts when we take care of our families and other people in our communities and when we care for Earth in which we are rooted.

 We are also complicated beings.
 Mixed in with all of the good impulses are potentials for selfishness, poor judgment, and destructiveness.
 When we act on these impulses, we can do great harm